OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 When creating Images you can upload them to the Datastore via the client browser.
 The process copies the image from the client desktop to a temporal location and creates the Image from it (as described above).

-Note that when file sizes become big (normally over 1GB), and depending on your hardware, it may take long to complete the copying.
+.. note:: Note that when file sizes become big (normally over 1GB), and depending on your hardware, it may take long to complete the copying.
 Since the upload request needs to stay pending until copying is successful (so it can delete the temp file safely), there might be Ajax timeouts and/or lack of response from the server.
 This may cause errors, or trigger re-uploads (which re-initiate the loading progress bar).

 .. |image2| image:: /images/sunstone_luks_secret_create.png
 .. |image3| image:: /images/sunstone_image_create.png